roshan-acharya/roshan-acharya/README.md

 <h3 align="center">A passionate a developer from Nepal</h3>

 - 🎓 Currently pursuing my studies in Computer Engineering.
-- - 🚀 Experienced in JavaScript, HTML, CSS, and React Native.
 - 💻 Proficient in the MERN stack (MongoDB, Express.js, React.js, Node.js).
 - 🌱 Always eager to learn and explore new technologies.
 - 🌟 Love building innovative solutions that make a difference.